jammycakes/lambda-tools/README.md

    uploading your lambda to AWS, change this setting to `true`.
 For more information see
    [this article](https://medium.freecodecamp.org/escaping-lambda-function-hell-using-docker-40b187ec1e48).
+ * By default, `.py` files in your dependencies are not compiled into `.pyc` files.
+This may increase the startup time of your lambda function, especially if the number of dependencies that you have specified is large, but it does mean that the same build will produce exactly the same binary.
+This is important, for example, if you are using `ltools` in conjunction with Terraform, which looks for changes in your build output.

 Command line instructions
 -------------------------